 - the real estate aspects of corporate mergers and acquisitions and bankruptcies.

 Sales and Acquisitions

-- The most recent such sale, of 88 Leonard Street, New York, NY, was announced as one of the three "Most Ingenious Deals of the Year" by The Real Estate Board of New York in April, 2013.
+- One of such sales, of 88 Leonard Street, New York, NY, was designated as a "Most Ingenious Deal of the Year" by The Real Estate Board of New York.

 Real Estate Finance, Restructuring and Litigation

 - $280 million mortgage and mezzanine loans for the acquisition, renovation and condominium conversion of two multi-family properties in a metropolitan suburb, followed by the negotiation of a "Master Lease" for the borrower's Sharia-law-compliant equity investor with related loan modifications.

 - Fast-track due diligence and $43 million acquisition of five existing mortgage loans on three properties in Southern Florida, followed by a $47 million restructuring of same, with cross-collateralization (including from other properties), refinancing and purchase options and equity kickers, followed later by loan covenant default notices, foreclosure and a consensual workout.